-From vibrant cities to majestic landscapes, South America is packed with treasure – and here are ten ways to discover it.
+From vibrant cities to majestic landscapes, South America is packed with treasures – and here are ten ways to discover them.

 Vast, vivid and never less than exotic, South America fires our imagination in many different ways.
 From the soaring peaks and gigantic glaciers of Chile to the endless jungle-choked channels of the Amazon, and from the glamorous beaches of Brazil to the vibrant nightlife of Argentina, there are unforgettable experiences everywhere.

 If you’re keen to explore, there is a cruise to suit almost every taste and pocket.
 You could take a leisurely circumnavigation, join a voyage that also includes Caribbean isles, sail deep inland on the world’s biggest river or investigate the icy wonderland of Antarctica.

 Wherever you go, our winter sees the South American weather at its best – so here are ten ideas to inspire you.

 Plenty of time to spare?
 The prospect of spending more than two months on a circumnavigation of South America is very tempting, especially as you don’t even need to fly.